Design Sciences

 • High-quality visuals

-Keep it focused, professional, and personal—this is your chance to showcase both your work and your personality.
+Keep your portfolio focused, professional, and personal—this is your opportunity to showcase both your work and your personality.

-Exchange students can select courses from the Course Overview.
-Detailed information can be found here.
+Exchange students can select courses from the Course catalogue below.
+Detailed course information can be found here.

-Please be aware that the course list may undergo slight changes due to schedule adjustments.
+Please note that the course list may be subject to minor changes due to scheduling adjustments.
 Upon arrival, the academic coordinator will review the selected courses with each student individually.

-We do not provide support for students who are coming for thesis research.
+Please also note that we do not offer support for students undertaking thesis research.